Joel M. Doner

 Awards and Recognition:

-- Selected for inclusion as The Best Lawyers in America 2023 for Litigation – Insurance; Personal Injury Litigation – Defendants; Product Liability Litigation – Defendants
+- Selected for inclusion as The Best Lawyers in America 2023 or 2024 for Litigation – Insurance; Personal Injury Litigation – Defendants; Product Liability Litigation – Defendants

 - 2020 – Elected to a 2nd Term to the Executive Committee of the Delaware State Bar Association – LGBTQ+ Section.